dhruvkuchhal03/dhruvkuchhal03/README.md

 ###

-<h4 align="left">a 3rd year undergrad exploring development with machine learning on the side.</h4>
+<h4 align="left">A 4th year undergrad exploring development with machine learning on the side.</h4>

 ###